Trading vs investing: what's the difference?

 Conclusion

-Trading and investing both involve speculating on the markets to earn money, yet the former is for short-term gain and the latter focuses on long-term wealth generation.
+Trading and investing both involve speculating on the markets with the aim of earning money, yet the former focuses on short-term gains, and the latter on long-term wealth generation.

 Trading could be higher risk, especially when using leverage, which magnifies both profits and losses.
 It also requires more liquidity, may not involve ownership of the asset and in some cases, such as derivatives trading, allows going short, which could be helpful in hedging strategies.